Walla Walla people

-Walla Walla (/ˌwɒlə/), Walawalałáma ("People of Walula region along Walla Walla River"), sometimes Walúulapam, are a Sahaptin Indigenous people of the Northwest Plateau.
+The Walla Walla (/ˌwɒlə/), Walawalałáma ("People of Walula region along Walla Walla River"), sometimes Walúulapam, are a Sahaptin Indigenous people of the Northwest Plateau.
 The duplication in their name expresses the diminutive form.
 The name Walla Walla is translated several ways but most often as "many waters".

 Many of the Walla Walla live on the Confederated Tribes of the Umatilla Indian Reservation.
 They share land and a governmental structure with the Cayuse and the Umatilla tribes as part of the Confederated Tribes of the Umatilla.
 The reservation is located in the area of Pendleton, Oregon, United States, near the Blue Mountains.
 Some Walla Walla are also enrolled in the federally recognized Confederated Tribes and Bands of the Yakama Nation.

 History

 The people are a Sahaptin-speaking tribe that traditionally inhabited the interior Columbia River region of the present-day northwestern United States.
 For centuries before the coming of European settlers, the Walla Walla, consisting of three principal bands, occupied the territory along the Walla Walla River (named for them) and along the confluence of the Snake and Columbia River rivers in a territory that is now part of northeastern Oregon and southeastern Washington states.
 From this zone, the Walla Walla followed a pattern of seasonal subsistence practices similar to that of the Yakama, Palouse, Umatilla, and Wanapum tribes.